LI Junxue Associate Professor

 Personal Profile

-Dr. Junxue Li obtained his B. S. degree in Applied Physics from China University of Mining and Technology (CUMT) in 2008, and Ph.
-D. degree in condensed matter physics from Fudan University in 2015.
+Dr. Junxue Li obtained Ph.
+D. degree in condensed matter physics from Fudan University in China in 2015.
 From March 2015 to September 2020, he worked as Postdoc and Assistant Project Scientist at the Department of Physics and Astronomy in University of California, Riverside (UCR).
-He joined the Department of Physics in SUSTech as an Assistant Professor since Dec.
-3rd, 2020.
+He joined in the Department of Physics in the Southern University of Science and Technology (SUSTech) as an Assistant Professor since December, 2020, and be promoted to Associate Professor since Jan.
+2022.

 Research Areas